muelea/selfcontact/README.md

 terms and conditions, understand them, and agree to be bound by them.
 If you do not agree with these terms and conditions, you must not download and/or use the Data & Software.
 Any infringement of the terms of this agreement will automatically terminate your rights under this [License](./LICENSE).

+## !!
+NEW !!
+- [18 August 2021] Self-contact optimization code has been added.
+See 5) for more details.

 ## Installation

 #### 1) Clone this repository